Spectrally-large scale geometry in cotangent bundles: Introduction

 The following theorem describes the large-scale geometric phenomenon in the metric space $\left(\ham(D^*_gN,\omega_{\rm{can}}),d_\gamma\right)$. \begin{thm} Let $(N, g)$ be a closed Riemannian manifold.
 Suppose there is no non-constant contractible closed geodesic in $(N,g)$, then metric space $\left(\ham(D_g^*N,\omega_{\rm can}),d_{\gamma}\right)$ contains a rank-$\infty$ quasi-flat. \end{thm}

-Theorem \ref{Ham-infinite-flat} above generalizes the main result in \cite{Mai22} when we specify our setting on the symplectic manifold $(D^*_gN, \omega_{\rm can})$, where \cite{Mai22} proves the unboundedness of $\left(\ham(D_g^*N,\omega_{\rm can}),d_{\gamma}\right)$.
-Standard manifolds $N$ where Theorem \ref{Ham-infinite-flat} applies includes $\bT^n$, $\bR P^n$, as well as their products.
+Theorem~\ref{Ham-infinite-flat} above generalizes the main result in \cite{Mai22} when we specify our setting on the symplectic manifold $(D^*_gN, \omega_{\rm can})$, where \cite{Mai22} proves the unboundedness of $\left(\ham(D_g^*N,\omega_{\rm can}),d_{\gamma}\right)$.
+Standard manifolds $N$ where Theorem~\ref{Ham-infinite-flat} applies include $\bT^n$, closed hyperbolic manifolds, as well as their products.
 In particular, $N =S^n$ for $n \geq 2$ are excluded (cf.~Corollary \ref{cor-sn}).
 Note that \cite{Mai22} in fact proves the unboundedness of $\left(\ham(W,\omega), d_\gamma\right)$ for any Liouville domain $(W, \omega)$ whenever ${\rm SH}^*(W, \omega) \neq 0$ (where $W = D^*_gN$ satisfies this condition due to Viterbo's theorem \cite{Vit92}).
-Inspired by Theorem \ref{Ham-infinite-flat}, we post the following conjecture, where its proof might depend on the Morse homology of the ``core'' of a Liouville domain $(W, \omega)$, that is, a Lagrangian skeleton.
+Inspired by Theorem~\ref{Ham-infinite-flat}, we post the following conjecture, where its proof might depend on the Morse (co)homology of the ``core'' (or sometimes called the skeleton) of a Liouville domain $(W, \omega)$.

 \begin{conj} For any Liouville domain $(W, \omega)$ with ${\rm SH}^*(W, \omega) \neq 0$, the metric space $\left(\ham(W,\omega),d_{\gamma}\right)$ contains a rank-$\infty$ quasi-flat. \end{conj}